mlmac-seid/river-meanders-impermeable-surfaces/README.md

 # The River Meanders and Impermeabe Surfaces Model
+Work completed for EES 4760 at Vanderbilt University.
 This model was developed as an extension of <a href = "https://ccl.northwestern.edu/netlogo/models/RiverMeanders">the River Meanders model from the NetLogo Models Library</a>.
 The extension of the model includes impermeable surfaces to determine how the distance and permeability of surfaces in the built environment affects the sinuosity of a river.

 ## Overview
 ### Purpose and Patterns